Sibbaldia procumbens

 Sibbaldia procumbens (or creeping sibbaldia) is a species of flowering plant of the genus Sibbaldia in the rose family.
-It has an Arctic–alpine distribution; it can be found throughout the Arctic, as well as the at higher elevations in the mountains of Eurasia and North America.
+It has an Arctic–alpine distribution; it can be found throughout the Arctic, as well as at higher elevations in the mountains of Eurasia and North America.
 It grows on tundra and in alpine climates where snow remains year-round, and on subalpine mountain slopes.
 This is a low, mat-forming perennial herb producing clumps of herbage in rocky, gravelly substrate.
 A spreading stem up to 15 centimeters long grows from a caudex.
 Each leaf is divided into usually three leaflets borne at the end of a petiole up to 7 centimeters long.
 Each wedge-shaped leaflet has three teeth at the tip.
 The flower has usually five pointed green bractlets, five wider pointed green sepals, and five tiny yellowish petals each about a millimeter long.
 The fruits develop in the remnants of the sepals on erect stalks.